alcorpas10/MsPacManRL/README.md

 * LoadAndTrainModel: class that loads a model that has been trained and trains it more.
   * Params: model name of the exisiting model, number of episodes.

-### Evaluation
-* Evaluate: class that evalutes the model.

 ### Run model
 * MainQ: class that trains a model and runs it.
 * RunFsmModel: class that runs the game with a fsm.
 * RunRandomModel: class that loads an original model and runs it in a randomly intialized game.
   * Params: model name.

+### Evaluation
+* Evaluate: class that evalutes the model following the settings of *config.properties*.

 ## MsPacManDeepRL
 Implementation of deep reinforcement learning in the behaviour of a MsPacMan AI.
 In every train, evaluate or run game you have to run both python server and java server.

-### Evaluation
-#### Java
-* Evaluate: class that evalutes the model.
-#### Python
-* LoadMsPacManEvaluate: class that evaluates the general model.
-  * Params: model file's name, port.
-* LoadMsPacManEvaluateFSM: class that evaluates the fsm.
-It has to be run two times.
-One for an edible model with long state and one for a not edible model.
-  * Params: model file's name, number of different type of ghosts, number of episodes, port.

 ### Train
 #### Java